-Hit-and-Run Accident Attorneys in California
+Hit-and-Run Accident Attorneys in Santa Ana

 Any car accident is frightening – even just a minor collision.
 When you or a passenger suffers injuries and the responsible driver flees the scene, you are the victims of a hit-and-run.
-Particularly in cases of serious injuries in a hit-and-run accident, it is advised that you retain an experienced personal injury lawyer to manage your case and pursue the best possible outcome.
+Particularly in cases of serious injuries in a hit-and-run accident, it is advised that you retain an experienced Santa Ana personal injury lawyer to manage your case and pursue the best possible outcome.
 A hit-and-run injury accident has several unique issues that must be resolved correctly, quickly, and professionally.

-If you were in a car accident with a driver who left the scene, that driver might never be identified.
-Even if the driver is later found by law enforcement, some drivers in Santa Ana operate vehicles without insurance.
+If you were in a car accident in Santa Ana with a driver who left the scene, that driver might never be identified.
+Even if the driver is later found by law enforcement, some drivers operate vehicles without insurance.
 Although such drivers will face legal repercussions, it may not resolve the issue of compensation, as drivers without auto insurance typically have few assets that can be accessed to pay damages.

 You may have purchased some amount of uninsured motorist (UM) coverage.
 Hit-and-run accidents are treated as if it was an accident with an uninsured motorist.
 Your own auto insurance can be accessed when filing a claim.
 The Insurance Information Institute reports that as of the most recent year, 16.6% of the drivers in California are uninsured, and this type of insurance becomes extremely important after a hit-and-run injury accident.